-I am currently an Associate Professor and Chair in the Department of Health and Exercise Science at Gustavus Adolphus College in St. Peter, Minnesota.
+I am currently a Professor and Chair in the Department of Health and Exercise Science at Gustavus Adolphus College in St. Peter, Minnesota.
 I came to Gustavus in 2002 following the completion of my doctoral degree in Physical Education Pedagogy at the University of Northern Colorado in 2001.
 Prior to that I had earned a B.A. in Biology from Concordia College in Moorhead, Minnesota (1992) and an M.S. in Health Appraisal & Enhancement from Miami University in Oxford, Ohio (1998).
 I very much appreciate the opportunity to work with the dedicated faculty and staff within the Department of Health and Exercise Science.
 Their interests, passions, creativity, and support challenge me on a daily basis and make Gustavus Adolphus College an invigorating place of employment!

 I would consider myself a generalist in Kinesiology-related fields where my interests are applied to both research and service activities.
 For the past decade, my educational and scholarly interests have focused upon best practices and methods for general instructional strategies, curriculum development, and quality assessment design within physical activity settings.
 In addition, I was appointed by the Minnesota Department of Education to serve on the Minnesota Physical Education Standards Writing Committee in 2013-2014.
 This was an interesting experience, as I worked with a team or writers to rewrite and revise the elementary, middle, and high school-level physical education state standards.
 While I have written multiple book chapters and several journal manuscripts over the years, my recent scholarship has focused upon co-authoring FitQuest: A Personal Journey.
 FitQuest is a web-based text designed to provide college and university students a personalized learning experience within general fitness, sport, and activity classes.